-State Directs the School District of Philadelphia to Award Compensatory Education Services and Revise Procedures for Serving Students with Disabilities at PJJSC
+State Directs School District of Philadelphia to Award Compensatory Education, Revise Procedures for Students with Disabilities at PJJSC

 Our complaint was based on information received from partners and families that students with disabilities at PJJSC failed to receive needed services and inconsistent or intermittent access to instruction or were deprived of classroom instruction due in part to conditions of overcrowding.